JohnboyJovi/study-framework-wiki/StudyProcedure.md

 - How many participants do you need?
 Do they need to be experts in a certain field or do they need to be novice users?
 - When do you want to conduct your study?
 - How is the concrete study procedure?
+- Do we have funding to pay participants?
+In this case contact finanzen@itc.rwth-aachen.de to setup the "Werksvertrag", you get the money transferred and also a specific Quittungsliste which every participant has to sign (twice).

 **Study Procedure**